lizhaoliu/konsen/README.md

 # konsen
 ### Overview
-konsen is an implementation of [Raft](https://raft.github.io/raft.pdf) consensus protocol based upon replicated state machine. konson offers strong consistency and partition tolerance.
+Konsen is an implementation of [Raft](https://raft.github.io/raft.pdf) consensus protocol based upon replicated state machine.
+Konson offers strong consistency and partition tolerance.
 For a cluster of N nodes, it can tolerate up to N/2 failures.
 ### Features
 - [x] Consensus with replicated state machine.